ActiveSolution/active-lab-iac2022/labs/github-bicep.md

 __Note:__ You will also need to have the Azure CLI installed, and logged in, but this should already be in place from the lab.

 ## Creating the GitHub repo
 The first thing we need to do, is to get the code into GitHub.
-So, start off by going to GitHub, and create a new repo.
+So, start off by going to GitHub and create a new repo.

 You can name it whatever you want, and make it private if you do not want anyone to see it.

 __Comment:__ Do not add a README, .gitignore file or license.
 Leave the repo completely empty.

-Once this is done, you will be faced with a screen that explain how you can add a new repo.
+Once this is done, you will be faced with a screen that explains how you can add a new repo.
 You can follow those steps more or less completely.
-However, the `README.md` file os not needed, so you can skip that step.
+However, the `README.md` file is not needed, so you can skip that step.
 And you want to add _everything_ in your directory.
 So use `git add -A` instead of the suggested `git add README.md`.
 Like this

 ```bash
 > git init